 Lingual$12,000$5,000-$13,000

 Of course, your orthodontist might decide that you are not a good candidate for the type of braces you would like.
-Remember, it is he or she that will be making the final decision.
+Remember, it is the healthcare provider who will be making the final decision.

 There are plenty of types of braces, including traditional braces and lingual braces which are fitted to the back of the teeth.
 However, treatment for people with traditional braces is fairly the same as ceramic braces.
 But unlike traditional braces, lingual braces require extra care as they are attached on the back of the teeth.